Skip to content

 2. A source containing the value's index.

-Anytime an existing value's index changes, the transform function is not rerun, instead, that value's corresponding source is updated with the new index.
+Anytime an existing value's index changes, the constructor function is not rerun, instead, that value's corresponding source is updated with the new index.

 Returns a source holding an array of instances currently shown.